-High quality teaching and assessment encourages reflective thinking and effective application of skills, knowledge and experience to novel problems.
+High quality teaching and assessment encourages reflective thinking and effective application of skills, knowledge and experience to novel problems1.
 In addition, positive learning experiences based on good student-preceptor relationships2-4 are a vital component of educational approaches to redress the well documented chronic and worldwide problem of recruiting and retaining appropriately prepared rural and remote GPs.

 The majority of general practice teaching within the undergraduate medical program of the University of Tasmania, Australia, occurs in the final year.
 A significant proportion of this teaching is provided by rural General Practitioner (GP) preceptors who, as well as performing a significant teaching function, are responsible for apportioning 20% of the mark medical students receive in the General Practice examination at the end of the rotation.
 Contractual requirements of The University of Tasmania ensure that all academic staff undertake a formal course of tertiary teaching training (provided through the Faculty of Education) within the first year of their appointment.
 However, despite their important educational responsibilities, this does not apply to GP preceptors, who are classified as honorary teaching staff.

-To redress this omission, and in accordance with the stringent modern standards of Australian Medical School Accreditation, a tripartite approach was taken by the Discipline of General Practice and the University Department of Rural Health to develop educational skills among rural GP-preceptors and promote effective undergraduate teaching.
+To redress this omission, and in accordance with the stringent modern standards of Australian Medical School Accreditation5, a number of initiatives are being undertaken by the Discipline of General Practice and the University Department of Rural Health to develop educational skills among rural GP-preceptors and promote effective undergraduate teaching.
 The program, POPPIES, had three distinct elements:

-- 1. Undergraduate teaching evaluation.

-- 2. Rural GP-preceptor needs assessment.
+- 1. Rural preceptor needs assessment.

-- 3. Interdisciplinary Workshops for undergraduate preceptors, based on the above research findings.
+- 2. Interdisciplinary workshops for undergraduate preceptors, based on the above needs analysis findings, and

+- 3. Program evaluation.